Say Goodbye to Cloudy Invisalign Aligners with Proper Cleaning Methods

 Beyond the core cleaning routine, there are several additional best practices that can help you preserve the clarity of your Invisalign aligners throughout your entire treatment:

-- Always remove aligners before eating or drinking anything other than plain water.
+• Always remove aligners before eating or drinking anything other than plain water.
 Even clear beverages like sparkling water with citrus flavoring can introduce acids that dull the plastic over time.

-- Brush and floss your teeth before reinserting your aligners.
+• Brush and floss your teeth before reinserting your aligners.
 Placing aligners over unbrushed teeth traps food particles and bacteria against the plastic, accelerating staining and clouding.

-- Consider using Invisalign’s official cleaning crystals or retainer cleaning tablets for a periodic deep clean.
+• Consider using Invisalign’s official cleaning crystals or retainer cleaning tablets for a periodic deep clean.
 These are specifically formulated to be safe for the aligner material and can help dissolve stubborn buildup without scratching.

-- Store your aligners in their case when not in use.
+• Store your aligners in their case when not in use.
 Leaving them on a napkin or exposed on a countertop invites contamination and the risk of accidental damage.

-- Keep your aligners away from pets.
+• Keep your aligners away from pets.
 Dogs in particular are attracted to the scent of saliva on aligners, and a chewed aligner is not just cloudy — it’s unusable.

-According to Orthodontic Specialists’ guide on keeping clear aligners clean, establishing a daily cleaning routine is especially important for teen patients, who may be more prone to skipping steps or improvising with whatever cleaning product is nearby.
+As Blue Ridge Orthodontics emphasizes in their cleaning guide, establishing a daily cleaning routine is especially important for teen patients, who may be more prone to skipping steps or improvising with whatever cleaning product is nearby.
 The same principles apply equally to adult wearers — good habits formed early in treatment lead to a much more comfortable and aesthetically pleasing experience from start to finish.

 What About Cleaning Products to Avoid?